-We think that nutrition can and should be really simple.
+We think that nutrition can and should be really simple, for most people.
 Humans developed over millions of years eating an overwhelmingly whole food, plant-based diet, and numerous studies show that approach remains the best for long-term health.
-Eating a wide variety of whole food plants can give you all the macro and most of the micro nutrients you need (the exceptions being vitamin D and B12).
+Eating a wide variety of whole food plants can give you all the macro and most of the micro nutrients you need (the exceptions being vitamins D and B12).
 It’s tasty, and you don’t need to spend time counting macros or calories.

 That approach doesn’t work or isn’t possible for everyone though.
 And potential quick fixes like low carb / high protein diets can be enticing.

 Whatever your diet, however, there’s one thing that governments and health experts around the world all agree on – we should all try to eat at least five portions of fruit and veg a day.
 Some say it should be at least ten portions, and most agree that veg should be prioritised over fruit.
 They contain a staggering array of beneficial nutrients, most of which we don’t fully understand.
 When we eat them in their whole food form, the nutrients work in harmony together and our bodies know how to get the best out of them.
 There’s simply no comparison between whole food veg and isolated nutrient supplements that claim to provide the same benefits (but rarely do).